jeffreytse/jekyll-jeffreytse-blog/_posts/2018-12-13-list-of-symbols-and-names.md

 ®         registered sign
 ™         trade mark sign
 °         degree
+′         minute
+″         second
 ✓         check mark
 …         ellipsis points
 ≈         almost equal to
 ≡         identical to sign
+≌         is equal to or approximately equal to
 ≠         not equal to sign
 ¬         not sign
 ∞         infinity